 David Carbajal Torres (he/him) was born and raised in Santa Ana, California, where he today organizes with Tenants United Santa Ana (Tú Santa Ana).
 Talking with the ARD, David shows how rent hikes and gentrification displace immigrant communities.
 He provides us with correctives to several false narratives: that gentrification improves communities, that opposing gentrifiers is akin to propounding anti-immigrant nativism, and that areas like Orange County are universally affluent and white because of their depiction in mass media.
-David also discussed the community resistance to displacement through organizing, culture, and community ties.
+David also discussed community resistance to displacement through organizing, culture, and community ties.

 Q: What is life like in Santa Ana today?

 We think of Orange County as the beaches, the sun, majority white and affluent.
 But that’s not true for Santa Ana.
-Eight out of ten people are Latinx, we have a very big immigrant Vietnamese community that’s also being impacted by rent hikes.
+Eight out of ten people are Latinx.
+We have a very big immigrant Vietnamese community that’s also being impacted by rent hikes.
 Our community is feeling the impacts of housing inequality.
 More than half the people in Santa Ana are renters, and 60% of renters pay more than 30% of their income in rent.
 And I’ve seen how tenants and housing issues go hand-in-hand with the gentrification that happens in my community.

-Q: Why do you oppose more market-rate, luxury developments?
+Q: Why do you oppose more market-rate luxury developments?

 The average income of a family here in Santa Ana is like $25,000.
 Our community is not living in those developments.
-We don’t need more housing, we need true affordable housing.
+We don’t need more housing.
+We need true affordable housing.
 Santa Ana has developments: they’re not being filled because people cannot afford to live in them.

 Q: How has gentrification changed local culture?

-Growing up in Santa Ana as a kid, you could walk down the Cinco de Mayo Festival and get yourself agua de horchata, churros, find all of the cultural connections to México.
+Growing up in Santa Ana as a kid, you could walk down the Cinco de Mayo Festival and, get yourself agua de horchata, churros, find all of the cultural connections to México.
 It felt like you were in Tijuana.

 And then the Cinco de Mayo Festival got canceled.
-Decades of traditions for Latinos here in our community that were eliminated simply because gentrifying businesses were like, “We’re not making any money when these festivals are happening.”
+Decades of traditions for Latinos here in our community were eliminated simply because gentrifying businesses were like, “We’re not making any money when these festivals are happening.”
 So they pushed City Council to cancel these festivals.

 A lot of the art that’s happening downtown, it’s out-of-state artists.
-There are so many talented local queer, Latinx, brown people who could be taking advantage of these opportunities, but gentrifiers bring artists from other states.
+There are so many talented local queer, Latinx, Brown people who could be taking advantage of these opportunities, but gentrifiers bring artists from other states.
 Our local artists are not being appreciated, and just the very fabric of our community is under attack, who we are and our identity as a community.

 Q: Are there pros as well as cons to gentrification?
 What about the other side?

 I don’t think there are two sides.
 Our community doesn’t need another brewery.
-We need more community health centers and libraries, our youth need more arts and recreation programs.
+We need more community health centers and libraries.
+Our youth need more arts and recreation programs.
 Our community needs literally anything but luxury development, everything but police.